 Best Size for a 3D Printed QR Code

-The right size depends on module count, printer capability, and how far away the camera will be when the code is scanned.
+The right size depends on QR square count, printer capability, and how far away the camera will be when the code is scanned.

-Start from module size, not from overall width alone.
+Start from QR square size, not from overall width alone.

 Larger is not always safer if the part is mounted in a poor lighting or viewing context.

-A QR code is only as printable as its smallest module.
+A QR code is only as printable as its smallest QR square.
 If the printer or fabrication process cannot reproduce those edges cleanly, increasing the overall plate size later will not rescue the part.

-The safer approach is to decide the minimum printable module size first and back into the total plate size from there.
+The safer approach is to decide the minimum printable QR square size first and back into the total plate size from there.

-Teams often preserve the dark modules but lose the quiet zone when fitting the code into a tight surface.
+Teams often preserve the dark QR squares but lose the clear border when fitting the code into a tight surface.
 That is a common reason physical codes stop scanning reliably.

-A printable QR footprint should reserve enough space for quiet zone, edge tolerance, and post-processing.
+A printable QR footprint should reserve enough space for clear border, edge tolerance, and post-processing.

 A code intended for close-up scanning on a product tag can be much smaller than a code on signage or packaging viewed at arm’s length.